kgabbott/StravaActivityViewer/README.md

 ### Running locally:
 1. `npx prisma db push`
 2. `npm run dev` and open the website and login with strava
-3. `npm run sync` to sync all activities

 **TODO:**